-Site planning for individual home sites at Splinter Creek relies heavily on the site analysis.
-The analysis is a method to evaluate the existing conditions on and around the home site through the use of a topographic survey prepared by a registered civil engineer or a licensed land surveyor and on-site verification by the owner's architect.
+Site planning for individual home sites at Splinter Creek relies heavily on the site analysis and should be of equal importance to the architecture of future structure(s) on the home site.
+Site analysis is a method to evaluate the existing conditions on and around the home site through the use of a topographic survey prepared by a registered civil engineer or a licensed land surveyor.
 The location and design of the proposed structures must relate to existing terrain and preserve the natural features of the site.
-The design process must take into account rock outcroppings, grade changes, slope, locations of both existing and planned trees and orientation of the structure to sun, wind and view sheds.
+The design process must take into account rock outcroppings, grade changes, slope, locations, shoreline access, and an inventory of existing trees 18" or more in diameter (other than genetically engineered pines).
+It would also be helpful to show the orientation of the future structure(s) to sun, wind and view sheds.